ibm-cloud-docs/key-protect/unwrap-keys.md

 3. Copy the `ciphertext` value that was returned during the initial wrap request.

-4. Run the following cURL command to decrypt and authenticate the key material.
+4. Run the following `curl` command to decrypt and authenticate the key material.

     ```sh
     $ curl -X POST \